PawelKirszniok/Shorty/README.md

 ## About
-This is the backend of a Ticketing System App.
+This is the backend of a URL shortenning app.

 It uses SQLAlchemy to communicate with the database locally and a REST API to communicate with the frontend service.
 The service also caches some data temporarily in local memory# TicketingFrontend